I have the vanity of an artist: I want my work to be seen. But I don’t necessarily have to be seen.

 David Hockney, Artist

 Phil has published a number of books: His first, Portraits in Power, was commissioned by ALSTOM to celebrate the millennium, while Who’s There For Me was produced with help from BITC and won the 2003 Sieff Award.
+Both projects were part of a one man exhibition “Double Exposure” at the Usher Gallery, Lincoln.
 2010 saw Phil’s fifth publication launched- Lincoln Cathedral: A Journey from Past to Present.

 ‘Who’s There For Me?’ has its fair share of hard luck stories and tragedy but Crow’s sympathetic and detailed study shows how a little compassion can make a big difference to the life of another human being.